digitase/sanger-rotation1/src/2_phasing/README.txt

         The 1000 genomes reference panel (2504? individuals) is located at:
         /lustre/scratch113/projects/crohns/2013Aug07/imputation/reference/ALL.integrated_phase1_v3.20101123.snps_indels_svs.genotypes.nosing

-    and then comparison of results.
+    and then comparison of results between panels.